 If soup's not on the menu, delicate soup bowls are a pretty way to add color to individual place settings.
 Simply fill each with water and add a few blooms; feel free to match the blooms around the table or give each person their own color or variety.
+Mums are a great fall option.
 Create name cards by taping a piece of construction paper to a spoon handle and propping it in the soup bowl.

 Make It Effortless